 Protein powder is insanely popular right now.
 If you’re interested in the trend, you may be hesitant to jump in because it can seem confusing for beginners.
 Protein powders have a reputation for belonging to an elite group of gym-goers.
 I’m here to break down those walls and share the truth about protein powder.

-Protein powder can seem more complicated than it actually is.
+Protein powder for smoothies can seem more complicated than it actually is.
 Protein powder isn’t a secret of elite athletes.
 Anyone interested in using smoothies as a meal replacement should be using some source of protein.
 Yet not all created equally and I’m gonna break it down now.

 Protein powders are often expensive.
 They either come in weird flavors or are artificially sweetened.
 They turn your tasty smoothie into a gritty mess.